MattPinder/MastersProject/README.md

   samples (~0.1% of the dataset), but in the interests of time, this should be left this time around.
   * Perhaps this should be removed in future as standard procedure too?

 ## Application

 Read through and comment on application shared on Google Docs

 ## To do

 See when _1012 is complete, rsync, run mapping, then report to Pierre
+* Done

+# 4 September 2018

+## Skeletonema meeting
+Bjorn suggested setting up a meeting to select a marker region for his competition experiment
+* Also suggested including a bacterial component; competition between different strains' microbiomes in response to the metal stress?

+## Read QC procedure
+* Automatic removal of first base from some reads?
+* Removal of TGGCCCGGGGGA sequence?

+## Application
+Read through and comment on application shared on Google Docs

+## To do
+Regenerate figures for genome announcement papers with improved clarity!